python-botogram/botogram/docs/api/telegram.rst

    .. py:method:: send_dice([emoji=None, reply_to=None, extra=None, attach=None, notify=True])

-      Use this method to send a dice, which will have a random value from 1 to 6
+      Use this method to send a dice, which will have a random value from 1 to 6 for “🎲”, “🎯” and from 1 to 5 for "🏀".

       :param str emoji: Emoji on which the dice throw animation is based.
 Currently, must be either “🎲”, “🎯” or "🏀".
 Defaults to “🎲”
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to